 After clerking for Justice David Baker on the Iowa Court of Appeals and the Iowa Supreme Court, Karin worked in private practice for two years and then prosecuted dependent abuse cases for the State of Iowa's Department of Inspections and Appeals.
 From 2011-2018, she was in-house counsel with DHI Group.

 Active in her community for many years, Karin has served on the boards of directors of the Central Iowa AIDS Project and Primary Health Care, and on the Iowa Dependent Adult Protective Advisory Council.
-She serves on the Central Committee for the Polk County Democrats, and is a member of St. James Lutheran Church in Johnston.
+She is a member of St. James Lutheran Church in Johnston.

 Karin is working in the House to protect the values and opportunities that have allowed Iowa employers to thrive, including good public schools that provide an educated and trainable workforce, and an infrastructure that supports businesses.